citusdata/citus_docs/ref_arch/multi_tenant.rst

 To run this query efficiently in a distributed setup, we need to find a way to co-locate the :code:`geo_ips` table with clicks for every company.
 That way, no network traffic need be incurred at query time.
 One way would be to add a :code:`company_id` column to :code:`geo_ips` and duplicate the data in the table for every company.
 This approach is not optimal because it introduces the burden of keeping the data synchronized between the companies if and when it changes.
 A more convenient way is by designating :code:`geo_ips` as a *reference table.*

 Reference tables are replicated across all worker nodes, and Citus automatically keeps them in sync during modifications.
 This co-locates the information for all tenants' queries.
-To make a reference table, call :ref:`create_reference_table <create_reference_table>` for a table on the coordinator node:
+To make a reference table, call :ref:`create_reference_table <create_reference_table>` rather than :code:`create_distributed_table`.
+On the coordinator node run:

 ::